Mist · 64°

 Why an Environmental Education Center?

-Almost 3/4 of Iowa's counties now have nature centers.
+The site of Winnebago County Conservation's new environmental education center.Almost 3/4 of Iowa's counties now have nature centers.
 These facilities get people outdoors and promote an increased quality of life.
 They offer environmental programming for school and civic groups, as well as the general public.
 They are tourist destinations that help visitors learn about the valuable natural resources of the area and also serve as meeting locations for local civic groups and other organizations.
-Our center would serve all of these purposes, as well as house the offices of the WCCB.
+Our center will serve all of these purposes, as well as house the offices of the WCCB.

 • The center will contain exhibits and interactive displays to help increase people's awareness and knowledge of their natural resources, as well as how to conserve those resources.

-• The building will be 40' x 96', or 7,680 square feet over two levels.
+• The building is 40' x 96', or 7,680 square feet over two levels.

-• It will be a rustic design, with 28'-high vaulted ceilings.
+• It is eye-catching, with 28'-high vaulted ceilings.

-The center will be located at 41600 170th Ave.
-Hwy 69, Leland, IA 50453.
+The center is located at 41600 Hwy 69, Leland, IA 50453.

 Center Details and Map